No Dark Matter Axion During Minimal Higgs Inflation

 This constraint is much stronger than the previously proposed \eq \eqref{boundNaive}.
 Interestingly, it is not sensitive to the uncertainty in $\lambda$ (and equivalently $\xi$).
 Upon inserting $\theta_i$ as in \eq \eqref{thetaOff}, \eq \eqref{boundFinal} would bound the abundance of axions as

 Thus, the first condition of the isocurvature bound \eqref{isocurvatureBoundDecayConstant} is relevant for any subplanckian decay constant:

 Therefore, QCD axions that are present as massless field during Palatini HI can at most contribute a tiny fraction $\sim 6\cdot 10^{-6}$ to DM.
-We show in appendix \ref{app:UV} that the same conclusion can be obtained in a UV-completion by a PQ-symmetry, where $a$ arises as phase of a complex PQ-field.
+We show in appendix \ref{app:UV} of the Supplemental Material that the same conclusion can be obtained in a UV-completion by a PQ-symmetry, where $a$ arises as phase of a complex PQ-field.

 \paragraph*{Axion and generic inflationary models} Clearly, the existence of these bounds does not depend on the particular structure of Palatini HI.
 Only important is a non-minimal coupling $\Omega^{2}\gg1$ so that the axion kinetic term is multiplied by $1/\Omega^{2}\ll1$ as in the action \eqref{actionEquiv}.
 This directly translates to a decay constant that is smaller during inflation than now, according to the first equality in \eq \eqref{inflationaryDecayConstant}.
 Importantly, the same conclusion also holds in the metric formulation of GR.
 In this case, the conformal transformation $g_{\mu\nu} \rightarrow \Omega^{-2} g_{\mu\nu}$ yields an additional contribution proportional to $(\partial_\alpha \Omega)^2$ (see \cite{Rigouzzo:2022yan}), but this only contributes to the kinetic term of the inflaton.
-Therefore, the enhancement of isocurvature perturbations is not limited to HI but generic in all inflationary models with a non-minimal coupling to gravity.\footnote {In a UV-completion by a PQ-field, inflationary models driven by the radial mode $|\Phi_{\text{PQ}}|$ represent an exception \cite{Fairbairn:2014zta,Ballesteros:2016xej,Boucenna:2017fna,Ballesteros:2021bee}.
+Therefore, the enhancement of isocurvature perturbations is not limited to HI but generic in all inflationary models with a large non-minimal coupling to gravity.\footnote {In a UV-completion by a PQ-field, inflationary models driven by the radial mode $|\Phi_{\text{PQ}}|$ represent an exception \cite{Fairbairn:2014zta,Ballesteros:2016xej,Boucenna:2017fna,Ballesteros:2021bee}.
 Since in this case $|\Phi_{\text{PQ}}|$ is displaced from its minimum, the effective inflationary decay constant can be larger than its low-energy counterpart in spite of the presence of a non-minimal coupling to gravity.}